-My fulltime-RVer friend Eileen and her two doggie-companions (Trax and Sally) came to visit for a long weekend in July.
-Being incredibly organized is a defining characteristic that we share, so these visits are usually completely planned well in advance.
+My fulltime-RVer friend Eileen and her two doggy-companions (Trax and Sally) came to visit for a long weekend in July.
+Being incredibly organized is a defining characteristic that Eileen and I share, so these visits are usually completely planned well in advance.
 But due in large part to me being way too busy this year, we played this visit a bit by ear.

 Last year I got us each a McMenamins passport, so we decided to let that form the backbone of this visit.
 The RV Park in Tualatin where she had a reservation for her short visit is a nearly equidistant 45 minutes from my house and the large McMenamins properties in Forest Grove and McMinnville, so we planned to put our McMenamins passports to good use.

 I reserved a night in the Hotel Oregon in McMinnville for Thursday, and we planned a day-trip to the Grand Lodge in Forest Grove for Saturday.

 Thursday, July 25: Grand Hotel, McMinnville, Oregon

 After a late brunch with my Dave, Eileen and I headed off to McMinnville.
 We (I?) thought it would be nice to go there without making it a tour of the Oregon freeway system, but 20-30 minutes into the back-roads drive, signs warning about a steep grade (18%!) had Eileen turning the RV around.
 We backtracked quite a bit, eventually finding our way to a flat road that would take us directly to 99W.
 By then we’d been driving maybe an hour, and we were hitting the stream of traffic in rush hour.
 That was a bummer.

 We got to McMinnville at around 5:30.
 It is a really cute town — I’m very glad to have seen it.
 We found a place a few blocks from the hotel to park, then headed to McMenamins.